Wacom-Developer/personal-knowledge-library/docs/knowledge/utils/wikipedia.md

 -------

 `ExtractionException(*args, **kwargs)`
-:   Common base class for all non-exit exceptions.
+:   Exception for extraction errors.

     ### Ancestors (in MRO)